OdinsBeard82/probability-statistics-python/README.md

 ## Learning Method

-Each concept is first studied visually (videos), then written in my own words, and finally implemented or simulated in Python.
+Each concept is:

+1. Studied visually and theoretically
+2. Written out in my own words
+3. Implemented or simulated in Python
+4. Reinforced through interactive visualisation where useful

+The goal is deep understanding, not surface-level familiarity.

+---

 ## Status